-Only one positive COVID-19 test at NCAA women’s tournament
+Weighty issue: Inequity raised in women’s, men’s tourneys

-SAN ANTONIO (AP) — The NCAA has administered nearly 2,700 tests so far and only one has come back positive which was a great sign for the women’s basketball tournament.
+The NCAA has administered nearly 2,700 tests so far and only one has come back positive which was a great sign for the women’s basketball tournament.

 NCAA Senior Vice President of women’s basketball Lynn Holzman revealed the numbers on a media call Thursday morning, but did not identify who tested positive.